-The items listed below are what I use in the mountains in September.
-They are also suitable for late spring, but if I were to go in summer the lantern would not be needed, also a little of the warm clothing if the weather was good and certain to remain so.
+The items listed below are what I use in Snowdonia in May and September.
+Less solitude, midges and possible high temperatures deter me from going in summer, but if I did the lantern would not be needed and also a little of the warm clothing if the weather was good and certain to remain so.

 Note how many items are in plastic bags to keep them dry.

 In May 2018 my packed rucksack weighs 8.373 kg (18.5 lb) without food and water, while with these it is a gross weight of 11.17 kg (24.56 kg).